Tori-Greg/Tori-Greg/README.md

 - 👋 Hola, I’m Toritse but you can call me Tori
 - 👀 I’m interested in finance and data analysis
 - 🌱 I currently use Excel, SAP, Power Bi, SQL in simplifying complex business problems
-- 💞️ I’m open to Finance and business analysis roles and collaborations on data analysis and financial analysis projects
+- 💞️ I’m open to leveraging my skills in providing value
 - 📫 How to reach me: Linkedin @ Toritse Meggison

 <!---